ARTME3D/Desktop-Filament-Extruder-MK3/README.md

-MK3 - Firmware for Desktop Filament Extruder MK3 by ARTME 3D
+MK3 - Firmware for Desktop Filament Extruders by ARTME 3D
 ==========================
 This software has a GPL license.
 Please do not use this code in products (extruders, 3D printers, CNC etc) that are closed source or are crippled by a patent.